🎉Grand Opening: June 2026

 Is composite bonding the same as porcelain veneers?

 No, composite bonding and porcelain veneers are different treatments, although both aim to improve the cosmetic appearance of teeth.
-Composite bonding involves applying resin directly onto the tooth surface during a single appointment, whereas porcelain veneers are thin shells custom-made in a dental laboratory and bonded to the front of teeth.
+Composite bonding involves applying resin directly onto the tooth surface during a single appointment, whereas porcelain veneers are thin shells custom-made in a dental laboratory and bonded to the front of teeth, usually requiring two or more appointments.
+Porcelain veneers tend to be more resistant to staining and may last longer, but they typically require more enamel removal.
+Your dentist can explain which option may be more appropriate for your individual needs during a clinical consultation.

 Who is suitable for composite bonding?

 Suitability for composite bonding depends on several individual factors, including the current condition of your teeth and gums, the nature and extent of the cosmetic concerns, your bite, and your overall oral health.
+Composite bonding tends to work well for patients with minor to moderate cosmetic imperfections who are looking for a conservative treatment approach.
+However, it may not be the most appropriate option for everyone.
 A thorough dental examination and discussion with your dentist is the best way to determine whether composite bonding is right for you.

 Conclusion